 Mr. Pinney responded that it would allow businesses to fill those spaces a little quicker.
-He explained right now when a tenant submits, it triggers a mechanism to bring the entire shopping center into compliance, which pits tenants versus landlords in who is going to do the improvements.
-He noted staff had discussed a follow-up Ordinance which would address some type of amortization program giving property owners certain dates to comply in bringing up-to-date landscape, lighting, and other maintenance items to take the burden off the tenant and put it back on the property owner where it belongs.
+He explained right now when a tenant submits this type of application, it triggers a mechanism to bring the entire shopping center into compliance, which pits tenants versus landlords in who is going to do the improvements.
+He noted staff had discussed a follow-up ordinance which would address some type of amortization program giving property owners certain dates to comply in bringing up-to-date landscaping, lighting, and other maintenance items to take the burden off the tenant and put it back on the property owner where it belongs.